-We and our subsidiary, Sculptor, also incorporate climate risk and environmental, social and governance ("ESG") considerations over the investment lifecycle, viewing such considerations as a key component in underwriting and risk monitoring across investment disciplines.
-100% of Sculptor's invested capital is covered by its ESG policy.
+We also incorporate climate risk and environmental, social and governance ("ESG") considerations over the investment lifecycle, viewing such considerations as an important component in underwriting and risk monitoring across investment disciplines, 100 percent of Sculptor's invested capital is covered by its ESG policy.
 Additionally, Sculptor is signatory to, and seeks to align its ESG investment practices with, the tenets set out by the United Nations Principles for Responsible Investment.
 Sculptor also conducts ongoing ESG quarterly monitoring and regular committee reviews and database training.

-Hedging Policy
+Anti-Hedging & Pledging Policy

 Pursuant to our policies and procedures for transacting in Company securities, including our Insider Trading Compliance Policy, all of our directors, executive officers and employees are prohibited from engaging in any transaction intended to hedge or minimize losses in the Company's securities, including engaging in transactions in puts, calls or other derivatives of the Company's securities or short-selling the Company's securities.
+Additionally, such policies also provide that all of our directors, executive officers and employees are prohibited from engaging in margin trading or pledges of the Company's securities as collateral.